GRAP from Tuesday as Delhi braces for deteriorating air quality

 When it turns "severe", GRAP recommends closure of brick kilns, stone crushers and hot mix plants, sprinkling of water, frequent mechanised cleaning of roads and maximising power generation from natural gas.
 The measures to be followed in "emergency" situation include stopping entry of trucks in Delhi, ban on construction and introduction of the odd-even car rationing scheme.

 The Delhi Pollution Control Committee has started night patrolling and is penalising industries using non-PNG fuels and construction agencies for failing to prevent dust emission.
-"Stubble burning in Haryana, Panjab, and nearby border regions is moderate, but the cyclonic circulation over northwest Uttar Pradesh and neighbourhood is going to impact the transport pathways and marginally improve Delhi's air quality," SAFAR said.

-It said the wind direction is predicted to change to southeasterly for the next three days and positively influence Delhi's AQI.
-"Further deterioration in Delhi's AQI may start from the fourth week of October."
-CPCB's former air lab chief Dipankar Saha said the current wind speed, which is less than 2.5 metres per second, is not favourable for dispersion of pollutants and dust concentration is likely to increase.
+Strict vigil is being maintained to prevent open burning of garbage, plastic and rubber waste.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)